11 Poses to Spice Up Your Yoga Routine

 Pose Type: Seated

-2. Bring each foot to the outside of your opposite hip and stack your knees at the Central Line with the right knee on top.
+2. Bring each foot to the outside of your opposite hip and stack your knees at the Central Line of your mat, with the right knee on top.

-3. Lift your right arm straight up toward the ceiling, then bend at the elbow and drop your right hand to the centre of your back.
+3. Lift your right arm straight up toward the ceiling, then bend at the elbow and drop your right hand to the center of your back.

-4. Take your left arm out to the left side, then bend at the elbow and take your left hand up the centre of your back so that your hands meet behind your back.
-If your hands don’t meet, use a strap or a shirt to make the connection.
+4. Take your left arm out to the left side, then bend at the elbow and reach up your back so your hands meet.
+If they don’t meet, use a strap or a shirt to make the connection.

 Variety Is the Spice